google/tsunami-security-scanner-plugins/doyensec/detectors/MicrosoftExchange_CVE_2021_26855/README.md

 The Microsoft Exchange Server contains mishandles cookies and headers sent, allowing Server-Side Request Forgery and ultimately Remote Code Execution when combined with other vulnerabilities for the same server version.
 The vulnerability detected is the original unauthenticated Server-Side Request Forgery vulnerability (CVE-2021-26855).

+This plugin requires a DNS callback server to receive the interaction.

 ## Affected Versions

 -   Exchange 2013 Versions < 15.00.1497.012